-Have you ever felt a degree of cynicism when reading the latest, greatest idea for business?
+Have you ever felt a degree of cynicism when reading the latest, greatest idea for an ecommerce business?
 I certainly have.

 These suggestions may come at the dull end of the spectrum but if you are underperforming in any of these areas, they could collectively have a dramatic impact on orders.
 When considering where to expend precious time and resources, there's only one critical question to ask.
 What will this do to my sales?

 Adobe has said that when selling online, "improving speed can reduce abandonment rates by up to 41%".
 Google also reports that a 30% increase in page load speed results in a 30% increase in business.
 They have also categorically stated that a speedy ecommerce website will rank better and, obviously, buyers like fast sites too.

 In my experience, moving customers to faster hosting packages has seen traffic to the sites grow by up to 50%.
 It's simple.
 If you want a successful ecommerce business it's a false economy to cut corners on hosting costs.

 Your ecommerce cart needs to be fast too.
 Load times can also be optimised by reducing the size of images and pages.
 You can use Google Analytics to see which pages need attention and make changes accordingly.

 When you provide a lot of information on your products on your website, this has major search engine benefits.
 Search engines love content and if the content is constantly evolving, they will rank you even better.
 SEO is a big topic, but some of the simple basics are well worth saying more than once.